Nawias/dslayout/README.md

   dslayout:mousereleased(x, y, button, istouch, presses) end
 ```
 Check out the included demo `main.lua` to see it in practice.
+For the impatient, I compiled a [web version](https://nawias.github.io/dslayout/) (thanks to [LÖVE Web Builder](https://schellingb.github.io/LoveWebBuilder/)).

 ## Configuration